Bonus Tax Calculator (2026)

 Are bonuses taxed at a higher rate than regular pay?

 No - and this is the most common misconception about bonus tax.
 Bonuses are taxed at the same rates as your regular wages once you file your annual return.
 What feels different is the withholding rate.
-Federal supplemental withholding is a flat 22% on bonus pay up to $1M (37% above), regardless of your normal bracket.
-If your marginal rate is lower than 22%, your withholding overshoots and you'll get the excess back at filing.
-If your marginal is higher than 22%, withholding undershoots and you'll owe more.
+Under the federal percentage method, withholding is 22% until supplemental wages from the employer reach $1,000,000 for the calendar year, then 37% on the excess, regardless of your normal bracket.
+If your marginal rate differs from withholding, the difference is reconciled at filing.

 What's the federal supplemental withholding rate for 2026?